JGPerks/Pure-Tone/DOCUMENTATION/Sprint 2/Outcome Summary.md

 - Two buttons will be implemented, one to start recording and the other to stop recording.

 ## Final Product
-We intend on delivering a pure tone keyboard with a GUI to display our oscilloscope.
+We intend on delivering a pure tone keyboard with a GUI to display our oscilloscope, adding an option to either start or stop recording.